Rishuraj18/Avina/README.md

 4. Push your changes to your forked repository.
 5. Open a pull request to merge your changes into the main branch.

-Explore the Avira E-Commerce Website, provide feedback, and consider contributing to its development.
+Explore the Avina E-Commerce Website, provide feedback, and consider contributing to its development.
 Thank you for checking out the repository!